-Social media is often used in marketing and advertising efforts by business large and small, but healthcare providers have to position themselves somewhat differently than a typical business.
-Healthcare providers should aim for branding and value-based communication in their social media and they should always stick to their modus operandi: promoting a healthy community.
+Social media is often used in marketing and advertising efforts by businesses, large and small, but healthcare organizations have to position themselves somewhat differently than a typical business.
+So, what is the role of social media in healthcare?
+Healthcare professionals should utilize social media for branding and value-based communication in their social media and they should always stick to their modus operandi: promoting a healthy community.

 Healthcare – The Business.